- Search The Registry

 - My Account

 *Terence Blanchard was born on this date in 1962.
-He is an African American jazz trumpeter, bandleader, composer, arranger, and film score composer.
+He is a Black jazz trumpeter, bandleader, composer, arranger, and film score composer.

 Terence Oliver Blanchard was born in New Orleans, Louisiana, the only child to parents Wilhelmina and Joseph Oliver Blanchard, a part-time opera singer and insurance company manager.
-Blanchard began playing piano at the age of five and then the trumpet at age.
-He played trumpet alongside childhood friend Wynton Marsalis in summer music camps then, while in high school, he began studying at the New Orleans Center for Creative Arts (NOCCA) under Roger Dickerson and Ellis Marsalis, Jr..
-From 1980 to 1982, Blanchard studied under jazz saxophonist Paul Jeffrey and trumpeter Bill Fielder at Rutgers University, while touring with the Lionel Hampton Orchestra.
+Blanchard began playing piano at the age of five and then the trumpet.
+He played trumpet alongside childhood friend Wynton Marsalis in summer music camps.
+Then, while in high school, he began studying at the New Orleans Center for Creative Arts (NOCCA) under Roger Dickerson and Ellis Marsalis, Jr. From 1980 to 1982, Blanchard studied under jazz saxophonist Paul Jeffrey and trumpeter Bill Fielder at Rutgers University, while touring with the Lionel Hampton Orchestra.

-Blanchard also appeared in front of the camera with his mother to share their emotional journey back to find her home completely destroyed.
-With over forty scores to his credit, Blanchard is the most prolific jazz musician to ever compose for movies.
+Blanchard also appeared in front of the media with his mother to share their emotional journey to find her home destroyed.
+With over forty scores to his credit, Blanchard is the most prolific jazz musician ever composing for movies.
 Blanchard has remained true to his jazz roots as a trumpeter and bandleader on the performance circuit.
-He has recorded several award-winning albums for Columbia, Sony Classical and Blue Note Records, including In My Solitude: The Billie Holiday Songbook (1994), Romantic Defiance (1995), The Heart Speaks (1996), Wandering Moon (2000), Let's Get Lost (2001) and Flow (2005), which was produced by pianist Herbie Hancock and received two Grammy Award nominations.
+He has recorded several award-winning albums for Columbia and Sony Classical.
+Blue Note Records, including In My Solitude: The Billie Holiday Songbook (1994), Romantic Defiance (1995), The Heart Speaks (1996), Wandering Moon (2000), Let's Get Lost (2001), and Flow (2005), which was produced by pianist Herbie Hancock and received two Grammy Award nominations.